Search for messages and more in Teams

-Search for a team or channel by its name in the command box.
-Click on the suggested option in the list to directly navigate to the Team or channel.
+Search for a team or channel by its name in the search box.
+Select the suggested option in the list to directly navigate to the Team or channel.

 Search for messages

-Start typing a keyword into the command box at the top of the app and press Enter.
-You’ll see a list of results that include the keyword.
+Start typing a keyword into the search box and press Enter.
+This displays a list of results that include the keyword.

 Filter your results

-After you’ve entered your search terms into the command box, use the Messages, People, and Files tabs above your results to refine your search.
-A second tier of filters appears after you make your initial selection, allowing you to get more granular results.
+After you’ve entered your search terms into the search box, use the Messages, People, or Files tabs above your results to refine your search.
+Another tier of filters will appear after you make your initial selection, providing a search option for more granular results.